liv-daliberti/maxent-grpo/docs/guides/training.md

 - Trainer logs to `logs/train_<jobid>.log`.
 - Weights & Biases integration is available via `wandb_*` fields.
 - Checkpoints are handled by TRL’s GRPOConfig as usual.
+- When DeepSpeed is enabled we default to DeepSpeed’s native `save_checkpoint` (mirroring HF Trainer) and fall back to Accelerate’s `save_state` only when explicitly allowed.
+Set `MAXENT_SKIP_DEEPSPEED_STATE_SAVE=true` to skip both, or `MAXENT_ALLOW_DEEPSPEED_STATE_SAVE=true` if you want to allow the fallback `accelerator.save_state` path after a DeepSpeed failure.
+To bypass DeepSpeed entirely and always use Accelerate, set `MAXENT_PREFER_ACCELERATE_STATE_SAVE=true`.
+- Periodic checkpoints in the Slurm recipe default to a *shallow* HF-style mode that writes DeepSpeed ZeRO shards plus small HF metadata and copies static config/tokenizer files from a base directory, but skips `save_pretrained` on the model/tokenizer at every save.
+This avoids rewriting large `model.safetensors` files on each checkpoint and relies primarily on DeepSpeed + `zero_to_fp32.py` for weights.
+If you prefer standard HF/TRL behavior where each `checkpoint-N` is a standalone HF checkpoint, set `MAXENT_CHECKPOINT_METADATA_MODE=full`.
+In shallow mode, periodic checkpoints:
+  - still call the DeepSpeed/Accelerate state save, but
+  - skip `save_pretrained` on the model/tokenizer and instead copy small static files (config/tokenizer/merges) from a base snapshot directory.
+By default this is inferred from `output_dir` (e.g., replacing `MaxEnt-GRPO` with `GRPO` for the sibling Open‑R1 GRPO run), but you can override it via `MAXENT_CHECKPOINT_METADATA_SOURCE`.
+  The final checkpoint always performs a full `save_pretrained` regardless of this setting.

 Common Flags
 ------------